 Lycoris sprengeri known as the Small Pink or Electric Blue Surprise Lily is overall smaller in leaf and stem than many of the other species with stalks rarely exceeding 15 inches.
 Flowers are essentially pink, with pale blue tips, but variable with some a deeper pink and others almost entirely rich ‘electric’ blue.
 This is a fertile diploid that readily produces seed and is well suited to many garden locations as well due to more modest size.
 It is hardy to Zone 5.
 Photos by Arnold Trachtenberg, Bill Dijk, and Jim Murrain.

 Here are photos of two separate scapes from the same bulb (from Jim Waddick) blooming once again in southern California, showing how the amount of blue can change from scape to scape.
 The first scape (first photo) bloomed when the temperatures were very hot, mid-to-high 90s F. (high 30s C.), and are more pink.
 The second scape (second and third photos), which bloomed when the temperatures were unusually low for August, upper 70s F. (mid 20s C.) are much more blue.
 The electric-blue buds are particularly spectacular.
 The last flower photo is of Lycoris sprengeri and Lycoris radiata blooming together, showing contrast between Lycoris flower form and color.
 Photos taken August 2004 by Lee Poulsen.
-In the last photo a Lycoris sprengeri seed from Jim Waddick via the PBS BX is germinated by M. Gastil-Buhl, with toothpick in foreground included for scale.
+In photo 5 a Lycoris sprengeri seed from Jim Waddick via PBS BX 297-4 is germinated by M. Gastil-Buhl, with toothpick in foreground included for scale.
+Photo 6 shows bulblets 2 cm long by 0.5 cm wide 7 months later in July.

 Photos below from Jim Waddick.
 The first show it surrounding a sweet gum tree.
 The second is a close up showing the hint of blue on petal tips.
 The last two show it blooming in sun and shade.